-- 1. Amitav Ghosh's 'Part I: Stories' from The GreatDerangement: Climate Change and the Unthinkable. - 2.
-ThangjamIbopishak: 'Volcano,Youcannot erupt' from Dancing Earth:An Anthology of Poetry from North-East India - 3.
-Thangjamlbopishak.
-'Dali, Hussain, or Odour of Dream, Colour of Wind from Dancing Earth: An Anthology of Poetry from North-East India gh asia engaged with in the classroom lectures.
+1. Amitav Ghosh's 'Part I: Stories' from The GreatDerangement: Climate

+Change and the Unthinkable.

+2. ThangjamIbopishak: 'Volcano, Youcannot erupt' from Dancing Earth:

+An Anthology of Poetry from North-East India

+3. ThangjamIbopishak: 'Dali, Hussain, or Odour of Dream, Colour of Wind'

+from Dancing Earth: An Anthology of Poetry from North-East India play area of residential complexes to share, narrate stories, poems and articulate the ideas guli esc engaged with in the classroom lectures.

-• Students would undertake field visits to a school or a slum in the neighborhood or the play area of residential complexes to share, narrate stories, poems and articulate the ideas
+Students would undertake field visits to a school or a slum in the neighborhood or the

-Rawer

-- They shall apply imaginative and creative ways of presenting socially responsible ecological behavior through re-tellings of the texts they have studied in the class. - Creative re-enactment of key ideas studied by students in the form of a play, to be done Individually and/or in a group to create awareness regarding environmental consciousness. - They can also collectively organize a tree plantation drive in and around the college campus and adopt a sapling each in the college premises and in their neighborhood to take care of. - Any other Practical/Practice as decided from time to time SUGGESTED READINGS: - Akhter, Tawhida, and Ahmad Bhat, Tariq.
+• They shall apply imaginative and creative ways of presenting socially responsible ecological behavior through re-tellings of the texts they have studied in the class.

+• Creative re-enactment of key ideas studied by students in the form of a play, to be done Individually and/or in a group to create awareness regarding environmental consciousness.

+• They can also collectively organize a tree plantation drive in and around the college campus and adopt a sapling each in the college premises and in their neighborhood to take care of.

+• Any other Practical/Practice as decided from time to time

+1. Akhter, Tawhida, and Ahmad Bhat, Tariq.
 Literature and Nature.
-United Kingdom, Cambridge Scholars Publishing, 2022. - 2.
-Shiva, Vandana.
+United Kingdom, Cambridge Scholars Publishing, 2022.

+2. Shiva, Vandana.
 'Development, Ecology and Women', Staying Alive: Women Ecology and Development.
-India: Zed Books, 1988. pp 1-14 - 3.
-Carl, Safina.
+India: Zed Books, 1988. pp 1-14

+3. Carl, Safina.
 Prologue & Chapter 1, Beyond Words: What animals think and feel.
-Souvenir Press, 2015. - .
+Souvenir Press, 2015.

+.
 Garrard, Greg.
 Ecocriticism.
-United Kingdom: Taylor & Francis, 2011. - 5.
-Wohlleben, Peter.
+United Kingdom: Taylor & Francis, 2011.

+5. Wohlleben, Peter.
 The Hidden Life of Trees: What They Feel, How They Communicate-Discoveries from a Secret World.
 India: Penguin Books Limited, 2016.

-beh !
+beh h